dakinegroup/summertraining2015/Report1.md

 It is used to store small amount of data.
 While _EPROM_ is removed for erasing and programming, _EEPROM_ can be erased and programmed by applying **special programming signals.**

+3. **Flash Memory** - It is developed from EEPROM.
+It was first Developed by _Toshiba_.
+                      It is of two types - 1.NAND 2.
+NOR.
+                      It is used in memory cards, USB flashdrives, SSDs.

+4.